 Students in the College of Liberal Arts must declare their major before completing 60 credits, which includes credits transferred from other institutions.
 Undeclared students with 45 or more credits are required to meet with an advisor in the Academic Advising Center before registering.
-Students who wish to Intra-University Transfer (IUT) into the College of Liberal Arts from other colleges and schools at Temple must have at least a 2.0 cumulative GPA, as well as a 2.0 overall in the colleges of CLA/CST and in their anticipated major.
-Students who have not yet completed a course in their intended major will not be eligible to IUT until they do so.
-Also, students will not be permitted to IUT as undeclared majors if they have completed, or are in the process of completing, 60 or more semester hours.
+Students who wish to Intra-University Transfer (IUT) into the College of Liberal Arts from other colleges and schools at Temple must have at least a 2.0 cumulative GPA.
+Students will not be permitted to IUT as undeclared majors if they have completed, or are in the process of completing, 60 or more semester hours.

 Upon completion of 80 semester hours, all students are required to review with an advisor in the Academic Advising Center a summary sheet indicating the degree requirements that remain to be completed.
 Students can schedule this review in the Academic Advising Center.
 Students who miss or arrive late to this appointment will not be granted a second appointment and must make alternate arrangements to discuss their remaining requirements.

 Graduating students are responsible for confirming their final semesters' registrations with an academic advisor prior to the start of that semester.
 Graduating students who in any way change their final semesters' registrations after previously confirming their registrations with an advisor are responsible for ensuring the changes will fulfill all degree requirements.
 Graduation is contingent upon completion of all Core, College, Major, and grade point average degree requirements.